Typesafe Function Overloading in TypeScript

 Ok…Mastodon…erm…which server to use?

 The responses are a combination of mutual confusion and assurances that it does not matter and that she can correct any mistake later.
 What all of the responses fail to mention is that she might not have a choice at all.
-In at least one possible future where some version of the fediverse prevails, her Mastadon handle will be:
+In at least one possible future where some version of the fediverse prevails, her Mastodon handle will be:

 cathy.newman@channel4.com